 The religious leaders knew that they had to get rid of Jesus.
 They saw that the people accepted His teaching and so they feared losing their positions.
 This was how they survived and kept their families.
 There was no way they were going to let Jesus establish His kingdom at their expense.
 Once again, they left the city to spend the night at Bethany.

-In the morning, as they went along, they saw the fig tree withered from the roots.
-Peter remembered and said to Jesus, 'Rabbi, look!
-The fig tree you cursed has withered!'
+In the morning, as the talmidim passed by, they saw the fig tree withered all the way to its roots.
+Kefa remembered and said to Yeshua, "Rabbi!
+Look!
+The fig tree that you cursed has dried up!"

 The next morning, they began their third and final trip into Jerusalem.
 On the way, Peter noticed that the fig tree was dead and he excitedly pointed it out to Jesus.
 We notice that the disciples wondered at the fact that the words that Jesus spoke were fulfilled but they didn't even bother to ask why He had said them.
 Even at this late stage in Jesus' ministry on earth, they were still more focused on the physical than the spiritual things.
 So, why did Jesus curse the tree?
 Even though it was not the season for ripe figs, the tree was all decked out like it was time and this is a picture of what was going on in the temple.
 There were all kinds of religious leaders putting on a show of serving God but, in reality, it was only a show.
 This is similar to what Jesus said to the church in Laodicea about being neither hot nor cold (see Revelation 3:15 & 16).

-'Have faith in God,' Jesus answered.
-'Truly I tell you, if anyone says to this mountain, "Go, throw yourself into the sea," and does not doubt in their heart but believes that what they say will happen, it will be done for them.
-Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.
-And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins.'
+He responded, "Have the kind of trust that comes from God!
+Yes!
+I tell you that whoever does not doubt in his heart but trusts that what he says will happen can say to this mountain, `Go and throw yourself into the sea!' and it will be done for him.
+Therefore, I tell you, whatever you ask for in prayer, trust that you are receiving it, and it will be yours.
+And when you stand praying, if you have anything against anyone, forgive him; so that your Father in heaven may also forgive your offenses."
+Some manuscripts include verse 26: But if you do not forgive, your Father in heaven will not forgive your offenses."

 Jesus met Peter's wonder with a simple lesson on prayer and authority.
 He was amazed at the tree so imagine what he must have thought when Jesus said that he could make a mountain move.
 The lesson gets a little harder when Jesus spoke of forgiveness.
 We remember that during their trip to Jerusalem there was some bad feelings between the disciples over James and John's request.
 Was Jesus saying that they need to let that go?
 For us, even as Christians, true forgiveness is only possible through the power of the Holy Spirit.
 That is why Jesus said that it was necessary for God to forgive us of our sins.
 The Holy Spirit is a sort of identification card that says we are a child of God.